3 min read

 Your dog's ancestors were nocturnal hunters, most active at sunset and sunrise, when low light was available to them for their activities and to locate prey.
-As such, they required excellent night vision in order to locate prey and protect themselves from fellow predators.
+As such, they required excellent night vision in order to seek out prey and protect themselves from fellow predators.
 So, it makes sense that your dog has better vision at night and in low light than you have.
 But how does this work, and just how much better can your dog see when it is dark?
 Can they see as good as humans in bright light?
 Read on for more answers on how your dog's night vision works.

 So why is there a difference in our visual abilities?
 There are several differences in the makeup of your dog's eyes.

 While these structures and adaptation make your dog's night vision better than yours, humans at least have these same structures.
 But your dog has a secret weapon in the night vision game that humans do not possess!
 Dogs have a tapetum lucidum, located behind the retina.
 Light that is not caught by the rods (photoreceptors in the retina) hits the tapetum and bounces back to the retinal cells a second time, allowing them another “chance” to capture the light information.
 Basically, the tapetum acts like a mirror to reflect light back to the retina.
 This structure is what makes your dog's eyes glow in the dark when light hits them, giving them a spooky look, but also providing their retina with a reflection of light entering the eye, and another chance to form an image on the retina, when poor light is available.
 The tapetum also changes the wavelength of the light so that it is more easily picked up by the photoreceptors in the retina, through a process called fluorescence.
 A double advantage to your dog's ability to see at night, a reflection of light entering the eye and more “usable” light for the retina.
-This makes your dog's night vision about 5 times better than yours!
+This makes your pooch's night vision about 5 times better than yours!
 The disadvantage of this structure is that it also scatters light, making your dog's visual acuity not as accurate as yours in bright light, which means they cannot see fine detail as well as we do.